The provability logic of all provability predicates: Arithmetical completeness of

 \section{Arithmetical completeness of $\NRF$}

-Arai \cite{Ara} proved the existence of Rosser's provability predicates satisfying the condition $\D{3}$.
-For such Rosser's provability predicates $\PR_T^{\mathrm{R}}(x)$, it is shown that $\NRF \subseteq \PL(\PR_T^{\mathrm{R}})$.
-In this section, we investigate the provability logic of Arai's predicates, and prove that $\NRF$ is exactly the provability logic of all Rosser's provability predicates satisfying $\D{3}$.
+Arai \cite{Ara} proved the existence of Rosser provability predicates satisfying the condition $\D{3}$.
+For such Rosser provability predicates $\PR_T^{\mathrm{R}}(x)$, one has $\NRF \subseteq \PL(\PR_T^{\mathrm{R}})$.
+In this section, we investigate the provability logic of Arai's predicates, and prove that $\NRF$ is exactly the provability logic of all Rosser provability predicates satisfying $\D{3}$.